28. Theosophy

 The membership of the List Society “implies that List’s ideas were acceptable to many intelligent persons drawn from the upper and middle classes of Austria and Germany.”[46]
 The success of List’s 1888 novel Carnuntum caught the attention of Pan-German publishers Georg von Schönerer and Karl Wolf, who commissioned similar works.[47]
 List was also supported by Karl Lueger (1844 –1910), the mayor of Vienna, who was also a supporter of von Schönerer and the German National Party.
 Lueger was known for his antisemitic rhetoric and referred to himself as an admirer of Edouard Drumont, who founded the Antisemitic League of France in 1889.
 Asked to explain the fact that many of his friends were Jews, Lueger famously replied, “I decide who is a Jew.”[48]

-From 1908 to 1912, the völkisch List Society began to attract distinctive members, including the complete membership of the Vienna Theosophical Society, and its president Franz Hartmann.[50]
-Vienna Theosophical Society was founded by Hartmann’s friend, Frederick Eckstein (1861 – 1939), an Austrian polymath, Theosophist born into an upper-class Jewish family.[51]
+From 1908 to 1912, the völkisch List Society began to attract distinctive members, including the complete membership of the Vienna Theosophical Society, whose president was Franz Hartmann.[53]
+Vienna Theosophical Society was founded by Hartmann’s friend, Frederick Eckstein (1861 – 1939), an Austrian polymath, Theosophist born into an upper-class Jewish family.[54]
 In 1887, Eckstein visited Blavatsky for several days in Ostende.
 She presented him with a charter for the establishment of a Theosophical lodge in Vienna and a golden rose cross.
-In the same year, the first official theosophical lodge in Austria was created, with Eckstein as president.[52]
+In the same year, the first official theosophical lodge in Austria was created, with Eckstein as president.[55]
 Eckstein’s circle also included Rudolf Steiner.
 Eckstein’s wife was Bertha Diener, who like her husband, was a member of the Vienna Lodge of the Theosophical Society Adyar.
 Her book Mothers and Amazons (1930), is regarded as a classic study of matriarchy.
 Eckstein’s own esoteric interests included German and Spanish mysticism, the legends surrounding the Templars and the Freemasons, Wagnerian mythology and oriental religions.
-After meeting with Blavatsky in 1886, Eckstein gathered a group of theosophists in Vienna.
-In 1887, a Vienna Theosophical Society was founded with Eckstein as president.[53]
+After meeting with Blavatsky in 1886, Eckstein gathered a group of theosophists in Vienna.[56]

 Eckstein corresponded with Golden Dawn member Gustav Meyrink (1868 – 1932), founder of the Blue Star theosophical lodge at Prague in 1891, who later achieved renown as an occult novelist.
 From 1907 to 1914, following E.T.A Hoffmann and Achim von Arnim, Meyrink wrote The Golem, about the Prague legends of Rabbi Loew, and which contains references to Kabbalah, Theosophy, Tarot and alchemy.
 The story’s descriptions of the Jews of the ghetto of Prague are in conformity with the usual anti-Semitic stereotypes, featuring Aaron Wassertrum, a millionaire junk dealer, blackmailer, and criminal.
 There are also two saintly Jews, Kabbalist Hillel and his daughter Miriam.
 The story also features the Kabbalist Hillel and his daughter Miriam, and follows Athanasius Pernath who encounters the Golem.
 Pernath learns that a man called Zottman, called the Freemason, was murdered at the same time when Pernath felt Golem’s presence.
 Pernath ends up in “Goldmakers Alley,” the Street of the Alchemists, where he learns of the legend of a house where there is a rock beneath which there is a huge treasure buried by the “Order of Asiatic Brethren.”